firasdarwish/ore/README.md

 - `ore.ProvideScopedValue[T](context, value T, key...)` injects a concrete value into the given context
   - `ore` can access (`Get()` or `GetList()`) to this value only if the corresponding placeholder (which matches the type and keys) is registered.

 - A value provided to a placeholder would never replace value returned by other resolvers.
-It's the opposite, if a type (and key) could be resolved by a real resolver (such as `RegisterLazyFunc`, `RegisterLazyCreator`...), then the later would take precedent.
+It's the opposite, if a type (and key) could be resolved by a real resolver (such as `RegisterFunc`, `RegisterCreator`...), then the later would take precedent.

 <br/>